JaylyDev/terminator/README.md

 - [justAsh](https://mcpedl.com/user/pixelpolydigital/)
 - [RobotPantaloons](https://mcpedl.com/user/RobotPantaloons/)

-## Feedback
+## Bugs and Feedbacks
 Want to report a bug or suggest new features for the addon?
 [Create an issue on GitHub](https://github.com/JaylyDev/manhunt/issues/new) or give us feedback by joining the [Support Discord Server](https://discord.gg/Xn8TCJWA).

-Collected reports and feedback including responds will be shown in [Feedback](https://github.com/JaylyDev/manhunt/blob/beta-v2.5/FEEDBACK.md) page on GitHub.

 ## License

 Copyright (c) JaylyDev.
 All rights reserved.

-Licensed under the [MIT](https://github.com/JaylyDev/manhunt/blob/beta-v2.5/LICENSE) license.
+Licensed under the [MIT](https://github.com/JaylyDev/manhunt/blob/beta/LICENSE) license.